If you have been researching VPN software, you have certainly stumbled upon the word encryption.

 Understanding the Encryption Protocols

 Protocols are a set of rules for how information can be communicated between different parties.
-This includes the syntax, semantics, and other methods that are happening through hardware or software.
+This includes syntax, semantics, and other methods that are happening through hardware or software.

 With encryption, protocols determine how algorithms should be used to keep data transfers secure.
 Encryption protocols designate the methods of encryptions such as: